 What was the biggest surprise?
 Can you come up with more Finnish things that the world should know about?
 Comment below!

-Looking for more information about Finnish culture?
+Looking for more information about Finland and Finnish culture?
 Check out some of my other posts: